autoscriptlabs/nccl-mesh-plugin/README.md

 ## Acknowledgments

 Built to connect DGX Spark workstations in ways that go beyond standard configurations.
 Currently running a 4-node ring cluster with 200Gbps links for distributed LLM training and inference.

+## Services

+Need help integrating the plugin into your stack?
+Making it play nice?
+Open to engagements at standard consulting rates: autoscriptlabs@gmail.com